gilburns/Installomator-wiki/Configuration-and-Variables.md

 The application label has to be the first argument, followed by (optional) variable overrides.
 The order in which you override variables is irrelevant.

+__Tip__: You can evene override variable names in labels.
+So if the `downloadURL` is incorrect, it can be corrected in the call by adding `"downloadURL=https://host/some/path"`.
+It's recommended to use set `LOGGING=DEBUG` when testing these changes, so it can be seen if Installomator gets the new variable correctly.
+Spaces and other characters have to be escape even though they are in quotes.
+Also if using `valuesfromarguments`.

+## Debug

+THe `DEBUG` variable will only for the value `0` start an actual installation.

+- `1`: (default) will download to the directory the script is run in, but will not check the version
+- `2`: will download to the temp directory, check for blocking processes, check the version, but will not install anything or remove the current version
+- `0`: Runs fully with check and install/update

+## Logging level

+- `DEBUG`: Everything is logged
+- `INFO`: (default) normal logging level
+- `WARN`: only warning
+- `ERROR`: only errors
+- `REQ`: Required

+NOTE:	Especially for `valuesfromarguments` or when overriding label variables, it’s useful with `LOGGING=DEBUG`

 ## Blocking Process actions

 The `BLOCKING_PROCESS_ACTION` variable controls the behavior of the script when it finds a blocking process running.
 The default value is `tell_user`.
 BLOCKING_PROCESS_ACTION prompts use AppleScript popups for interact with the user.